crarau/HackRadar/README.md

-# HackathonPulse
+# HackRadar

-Real-time AI-powered hackathon evaluation and feedback system.
+Real-time AI-powered hackathon evaluation and feedback system - Track all teams on your competitive radar.

 ## Quick Start